- Cherry Creek Elevation(6-12)

 Will students have the opportunity to be tested for GT this year?

-Please refer to the Gifted and Talented Services Return to School Plan for 2020-2021 School Year document that is posted on the Cherry Creek School District Gifted and Talented Services website for detailed information about GT assessments.
+Please refer to the Cherry Creek School District Gifted and Talented Services website for detailed information about GT assessments.

 My student was identified last year for the gifted talent pool.
 Will those additional services be provided through our home school or through Cherry Creek Elevation?

-Students who are formally identified as Gifted or have been placed on the official gifted talent pool will continue to receive support and enrichment opportunities from the online classroom teacher and the homeschool Gifted and Talented teacher.
+Students who are formally identified as Gifted or have been placed on the official gifted talent pool will continue to receive support and enrichment opportunities.

 How will students take state assessments at Cherry Creek Elevation?